Stop Before You Fail: Operational Capability Boundaries for Mitigating Unproductive Reasoning in Large Reasoning Models: Capability Boundary in Hidden States

-Following the observation that capability boundaries can be revealed at an early stage of reasoning, it is worth examining whether such signals may emerge even earlier, potentially before the model begins reasoning.
-Therefore, we investigate whether capability boundaries are already encoded in the hidden states of input questions.
+Following the observation that reasoning expressions expose early signals related to the operational capability boundary, it is natural to ask whether similar signals may emerge even earlier, potentially before the model begins reasoning.
+We therefore investigate whether hidden states of the input question already contain information predictive of eventual success or failure.

 Since hidden states are high-dimensional (e.g., 4096), limited samples may lead to sparsity issues that obscure statistical patterns \citep{vishwakarma2024curse,koppen2000curse}.
-To mitigate this, we first expand our dataset by including GSM8K \citep{cobbe2021training} and Humanity’s Last Exam (HLE) \citep{phan2025humanity}.
-These two benchmarks provide complementary levels of difficulty (see \autoref{app:modelsAndDataset} for full accuracy results): GSM8K is relatively easy, with an accuracy exceeding 90\%; HLE is extremely difficult, with an accuracy below 10\%.
-This contrast helps amplify the distinction between solvable and unsolvable questions, making capability boundaries more salient.
+We mix the mathmatical benchmarks used in the previous sections and randomly split it into an 80\% training set and a 20\% test set, with balanced labels for eventually unsolved and solved questions.

 Next, we extract hidden states from the prefilling stage as it processes the input question \citep{yuan2024llm,pope2023efficiently}, using the hook method \citep{vig2019multiscale}.
-Specifically, we focus on the hidden state of the last input token, which encapsulates the semantic content of the entire question \citep{radford2019language}.
+Specifically, we focus on the hidden state of the last input token, which encapsulates the semantic content of the entire question \citep{dong2025ve,radford2019language}.
 Finally, we apply simple linear classifiers to these hidden states, including Linear Discriminant Analysis (LDA) and Logistic Regression (LR) \citep{hastie2009elements}.
-Using final answer correctness as labels, we test whether solvable and unsolvable questions can be linearly separated, thereby revealing the presence of capability boundaries in hidden states.
+Using final answer correctness as labels, we test whether eventually solved and unsolved questions can be linearly separated, i.e., whether last token hidden states contain information predictive of eventual correctness under our setup.